Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - Hitler is now Catholic.
 - The Composing Journal Entry now gets correctly added if you recruit a new composer.
 - The Public Construction Journal Entry now gets added correctly, if you recruit a new Architect.
+- Construction Sectors now get ordered by level instead of earnings in the list.

 Characters:
 - Théophile-Jules Pelouze (random French Chemist)